ivotron/popper2-paper/paper.md

    We also show how an HPC workflow developed on the local machine can be reproduced easily in a SLURM [@slurm] cluster.

 # Popper 2.0 {#sec:popper}

+## Motivation

+Let us take a relatively simple scenario where users have a list of single-purpose tasks in the form of scripts and they want to automate running them in containers in some sequence.
+To accomplish this goal of running a list of containerized tasks using existing workflow engines, users need to learn a specific workflow language, deploy a workflow engine service, and learn to execute workflows on that service.
+These tasks may not be always trivial to accomplish if we assume the only thing users should care about is writing experimentation scripts and running them inside containers.
+As in our example workflow, we have three high level scripts, `download_dataset.sh`, `verify_dataset.sh` and `run_training.sh` to download the dataset, verify it and run the training respectively.
+To make a workflow out of these scripts and run with Popper, one needs to install the Popper executable, find out images or write Dockerfile's with all the required dependencies, arrange them into a YAML file, and execute a `popper run`.
+Popper will run the scripts sequentially inside containers as individual steps.
+Users can also customize the container engine and resource manager according to their needs through a YAML based configuration file.

 ## Background